bioinf-mcb/Metagenomic-DeepFRI/docs/results.rst

     Figure 1.
 Figure 2 reproduced from original DeepFRI manuscript [#]_.

+In the follow up work, we demonstrated that DeepFRI predictions are concordant with EggNOG and HUMAnN 2.0 on the samples from cohort of neonatal patients.
+It should be noted, that structure module was not used in the study, and still was able to generalise to unknown taxa compared to EggNOG.
+However, EggNOG gave significantly better annotations for class `Gammaproteobacteria` [#]_.

 .. rubric:: Bibliography
 .. [#] `Barrio-Hernandez, I. et al. Clustering predicted structures at the scale of the known protein universe.
 Nature 622, 637–645 (2023). <https://doi.org/10.1038/s41586-023-06510-w>`_
 .. [#] `Koehler Leman, J. et al. Sequence-structure-function relationships in the microbial protein universe.
 Nat Commun 14, 2351 (2023). <https://doi.org/10.1038/s41467-023-37896-w>`_
 .. [#] `Gligorijević, V. et al. Structure-based protein function prediction using graph convolutional networks.
 Nat Commun 12, 3168 (2021). <https://doi.org/10.1038/s41467-021-23303-9>`_
+.. [#] `Maranga, M. et al. Comprehensive Functional Annotation of Metagenomes and Microbial Genomes Using a Deep Learning-Based Method. mSystems 8, e0117822 (2023). <https://10.1128/msystems.01178-22>`_